Justine Clarke: Film and television

 In 1987, Clarke began filming an eighteen months role on the soap opera, Home and Away, as one of 17 original cast members, playing the character of Ruth "Roo" Stewart.
 The character of Roo was reinstated in the cast list in 2010, portrayed by Georgie Parker, making the character of Roo one of only two remaining original characters in the series (along with Ray Meagher's character of Alf Stewart).
 Clarke was one of several Home and Away cast-members to star in an early stage musical about the soap, which toured the UK in 1991.

 Following her departure from Home and Away in 1989, Clarke appeared in the short-lived series Family and Friends before going on to act in several mini-series including Come In Spinner and Golden Fiddles.

 Clarke's film Turning April in 1996 was followed by Blackrock in 1997, in which Heath Ledger played his first credited feature film role.
 More recently she has starred in the films Danny Deckchair and Look Both Ways.
 The role of Meryl Lee in Look Both Ways scored Clarke a nomination for an Australian Film Institute (AFI) Lead Actress award in 2005.

 In 1999, Clarke became a presenter on long-running ABC Kids television program, Play School.

 After appearing in three episodes of the series Wildside, she played Dr Samantha O'Hara in 21 episodes of All Saints.
-She also played the leading role in the Australian medical drama The Surgeon and appeared in the third season of the critically acclaimed Australian TV Drama series Love My Way, as Simone.
+She also played the leading role in the Australian medical drama The Surgeon and appeared in the third season of the critically acclaimed Australian TV drama series Love My Way, as Simone.

 2009 saw Clarke star in the Showcase television series Tangle.
 In 2012, she appeared in Woodley.
 Other television appearances followed, including playing the role of Bernadette in The Time of Our Lives from 2013 to 2014; Eve in House Husbands in 2016, and as Noelene Hogan in Hoges.

 In 2010, Clarke starred in the short film Peekaboo.

 Clarke created and starred in the popular children's television series The Justine Clarke Show!.

+On September 19 2024, Clarke was announced as part of the cast for the ABC comedy series Fisk.

+On 17 April 2025, Clarke was named as part of the extended cast for ABC series Return To Paradise.